Daru-0/cloudflare-ip/README.md

 - A CloudFlare account
 - Cloudflare Global API Key
-- ID of the Zone you want to change a record of
+- The domain name you want to change the record of
 - (optional) The ID of the A record you want to change ([how to](https://api.cloudflare.com/#dns-records-for-a-zone-list-dns-records))

 ## Installation